Osmerion/OneTrickPony/README.md

 | MAC algorithm     | The MAC algorithm to use to generate the hash for the OTP                                  | `HmacSHA1`               |
 | Truncation offset | The offset that will be used to extract the bytes used for the OTP from the generated hash | `USE_DYNAMIC_TRUNCATION` |

-The MAC algorithm is used to retrieve an [javax.crypto.Mac](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/javax/crypto/Mac.html) instance.
+The MAC algorithm is used to retrieve a [javax.crypto.Mac](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/javax/crypto/Mac.html) instance.
 Check the documentation of your Java distribution for a list of supported algorithms.